 A second sequence shows the completely contrasting behaviour that occurs in the evening (stable conditions), when the plume has an apperance almost like a pencil for hundreds of meters.

-Right click on the video and choose "Watch on Vimeo".
-Thus leads you to the video repository Vimeo.com where the video can be found.
+Click on the link below the video ("Spectacular smoke plume...").
+This leads you to the video repository Vimeo.com where the video can be found.

 Below the video window you'll find a Download button, which allows you to choose between various formats.